'The Babadook' Tackles Childhood Fears And More

 Samuel takes the story to heart and believes Mr. Babadook is real.
 He bravely offers to smash the monster’s head to protect his mom.
 She insists Mr. Babadook is not real but Samuel warns that she will be scared when he comes to eat her insides out.
 Soon Samuel starts to blame everything that happens – like a ransacked basement – on the boogeyman-like monster.
 His obsession with the creature drives his mom to distraction, and she grows increasingly irritable with her son until strange things start to happen to her.
 She destroys the book and it turns back up on her doorstep.
 She gets a phone call and a voice eerily calls out: “Babadook — dook —dook — dook.”

 The film “The Babadook” has all the trappings of a boogeyman thriller.
 It plays on our universal childhood fears of something lurking under the bed, in the closet, or out in the dark just beyond the night light.
 But writer/director Jennifer Kent turns this horror formula into something much creepier and emotionally more disturbing.
-Mr. Babadook (and the accompanying tropes about creatures under the bed and evil lurking in the house) serves as the MacGuffin in the film, it’s the thing around which the plot seems to revolve but it’s ultimately unimportant.
+Mr. Babadook (and the accompanying tropes about creatures under the bed and evil lurking in the house) serves as the MacGuffin in the film, it’s the thing around which the plot seems to revolve but is ultimately unimportant.
 What Kent’s film is really about is a damaged bond between a mother and her son.

 Early on in the film, someone asks Samuel about his dad and he bluntly states that his dad is in the cemetery, he got killed in a car driving his mom to the hospital to have him.
-The death of the father/husband is not something that Amelia wants to deal with but it’s a hurt that is buried deep in her heart and colors her feelings toward her son.
+The death of the father/husband is not something that Amelia wants to deal with but it is a hurt that is buried deep in her heart and colors her feelings toward her son.
 And Samuel is a child to test even a saintly mother’s patience.
 (Kent deserves kudos for allowing Wiseman to be one of the most aggravating kids ever put on the screen.)
 She accuses others of not liking Samuel but her sister throws that right back in her face and accuses Amelia of not being able to stand her own son.

 As a parent, it’s disturbing to consider a situation where a mother can turn on her son and ask him why he can’t just be normal or why he can’t stop talking.
 It is scary when people who should care deeply for each other can’t because grief and repressed anger are in the way.
 The Babadook becomes a manifestation – perhaps real, perhaps imagined - of the dysfunctional relationship, and it gives Amelia and Samuel something to fight against instead of each other.